synthiam/E-27_Line_Sensor/README.md

 ![Line Sensor](https://live.staticflickr.com/65535/32801180957_0ac42a03d9_k.jpg)
 ![Line Sensor](https://live.staticflickr.com/65535/40778037073_3a07ccc2b5_k.jpg)

-This 3-sensor Line sensor can be used for Line following, edge detection, gesture control, or any number of other applications that can utilize a reflective infrared sensor
+This 3-sensor Line sensor can be used for Line following, edge detection, gesture control, or any number of other applications that can utilize a reflective infrared sensor.
+This project is currently in progress, expect major changes to occur.

 ## Contents